truzo/tomango-2018/site/content/strategy.md

 What **we** do is get you from here to where you want to get to - as quickly as possible.

 We look at what you want to do, what you’ve got going for you, and what’s in your way.
-We figure out what needs to be done to get the biggest return on your investment.
+We decide what needs to be done to get the biggest return on your investment.

 If we just took your order as if you were picking from a menu in a restaurant, frankly we wouldn’t be doing our job properly.